unifio/packer-provisioner-serverspec/README.md

 ### ssh_host_key_file (optional)

 (string) - The SSH key that will be used to run the SSH server on the host machine to forward commands to the target machine.
-Fabric connects to this server and will validate the identity of the server using the system known_hosts.
+Serverspec connects to this server and will validate the identity of the server using the system known_hosts.
 The default behavior is to generate and use a onetime key.
 Host key checking is disabled if the key is generated.

 ### ssh_authorized_key_file (optional)

-(string) - The SSH public key of the Fabric ssh_user.
+(string) - The SSH public key of the Serverspec ssh_user.
 The default behavior is to generate and use a onetime key.
-If this key is generated, the corresponding private key is passed to `fab` with the `-i` option.
+If this key is generated, the corresponding private key is passed to Serverspec with the `TARGET_KEY` environment variable.

+### sftp_command (optional)

+(string) - The command to run on the machine being provisioned by Packer to handle the SFTP protocol that the plug-in will use to transfer files.
+The command should read and write on stdin and stdout, respectively.
+Defaults to `/usr/lib/sftp-server -e`.